What is a go-to-market strategy?

 Look for signals like high retention rates, organic referrals, and customers asking for more features.
 If you're constantly discounting or forcing the sale, you don't have fit yet.

-Target Audience and ICP
+Target audience and ICP

 Buyer personas are different.
 These are the individuals within those companies who influence or make purchasing decisions.